impierce/openid4vc/oid4vci/README.md

 # OpenID4VCI Implementation Checklist 📋

 This table tracks our implementation progress toward full OpenID for Verifiable Credential Issuance (OpenID4VCI) compliance.
-This specification list is based off draft 13 of the OpenID4VCI document, though important additions from the latest specifications have also been added.
+This specification list is based off draft 13 of the OpenID4VCI document, though important additions from draft 15 have also been added.

+**Legend:**

+- **★** Addition in draft 15
+- **†** Removed since draft 13

 | Spec.
 Reference        | Feature                                                                          | Implemented |
 | ---------------------- | -------------------------------------------------------------------------------- | :---------: |